Codetirumala/farm2mandi/README.md

 Farm2Mandi — AI-driven agricultural market recommendation system (scaffold).

 This repository contains a minimal backend (Node + Express) and a Vite + React frontend scaffold.
 The backend includes stubbed endpoints for authentication, price prediction, mandi recommendation, transport options, and vehicle tracking.
-Replace the stubbed logic with your trained LSTM and XGBoost models and integrate logistics providers where noted.
+Replace the stubbed logic with your trained LSTM and XGBoost models and integrate logistics provider where noted.

 ## Quick start (Windows PowerShell)